rhobis/ConvergenceClubs/README.md

     applies the clustering procedure to the convergence clubs contained in the argument, according to either Phillips and Sul (2009) or  von Lyncker and Thoennessen (2016) procedure.

+For class `convergence.clubs`, the following methods are available:

+- `summary()`: shows the number of regions for each club of convergence and the number of divergent         regions;
+- `print()`: prints the `convergence.clubs` object, a list with information about convergence clubs (region ids, beta coefficient, p-value, ...) and divergent units;
+- `dim()`: return a vector of two elements, representing the number of clubs and the number of divergent units;
+- `plot()`: plots transition path.

 Installation
 ------------